Take a trip up the Thames this August Bank Holiday, to the much-loved Hampton Court…

 From the top of Canbury Gardens to just beyond the Boaters’ Pub was a moving carpet of colour, noise and vibrant activity.
 The atmosphere was good-natured yet edgy.
 The people-watching was a joy.
 Tattooed and pierced youth playing tom toms.
 Young women in diaphanous dresses and Doc Martins flitted between groups of friends.
 Their artily-dressed but scruffy children were never too far away, looking like they had stepped out of a Palizzi canvas.

 As evening approached, the families would leave.
 The music and entertainment got louder and mingling with the smell of couscous and falafel wraps would be the whiff or marijuana.
 By 9pm it was all over and the big tidy up would begin.

 The Green Fair marked the start of summer for Kingston.
 Unfortunately, the weather wasn’t always kind and in the last few years up to 2008, the May Bank Holiday saw some incredible downpours which kept people away and it all became unprofitable.
 By 2009 the Fair had gone.

-All in all the Green Fair is remembered fondly.
+All considered, Green Fair is remembered fondly.
 Could it return one day to Canbury Gardens?
 Probably not, Elf ‘n’ safety, not to mention the residents of the new riverside developments would likely object.
 Perhaps we feel more at home at a farmers’ market these days.
 It was part of an era.
-Different, creative and a huge credit to its organisers -a nd not a smartphone or a social network in sight.
+Different, creative and a huge credit to its organisers – and not a smartphone or a social network in sight.